-If you have been injured in a Rhode Island car accident, you may be entitled to a cash settlement for your medical bills, lost income and pain and suffering, among other losses.
-Our experienced Cranston car accident lawyers do not charge any fees until you receive a settlement or award.
-Contact us anytime toll-free or fill out a contact form for a free (no obligation) case evaluation.
+If you were injured in a Rhode Island car accident, you may be eligible to receive a cash settlement for your medical expenses, lost wages and pain and suffering, among other losses.
+Our knowledgeable Cranston car accident lawyers do not charge any fees unless you receive a settlement or award.
+Contact us anytime toll-free at (401) 275-2039, or fill out an online contact form for a free (no obligation) case evaluation.

 Frequently Asked Questions From Our Clients:

 1. What Are The Legal Fees For My Cranston Car Accident Case?

 Our Cranston car accident lawyers will not charge any legal fees unless you obtain a settlement or award for your case.
 Our normal fees are 1/3 of your award or settlement, which is the industry’s standard fee for car accident lawyers in Rhode Island.
 We will pay for upfront case costs, such as fees to obtain medical records, investigative costs, police reports, etc., and then get reimbursed for these costs from any settlement or award.

 2. How Much is My Cranston Car Accident Case Worth?

 If you are hurt in a car accident that was not your fault, you may be compensated for medical expenses, lost wages and pain and suffering, among other losses.
 The pain and suffering portion of your case is the part that can greatly increase in value with the help of an experienced lawyer.
 Most car insurance companies care more about their bottom line than paying you what you deserve for your case and will try to value the pain and suffering portion as low as possible.
 This is where our firm’s 30 years of experience as Cranston car accident lawyers can be critical.
 Our lawyers put emphasis on the importance of the pain and suffering portion of your case to get you the best settlement possible.
 Read more.